eventide-project/docs/core-concepts/services/handlers.md

 ---
 - use withdrawal handler
 - stream name

+- move details to user guide

 ---

 # Handlers

+Messages that are sent to a service are processed by the service's _handlers_.
+They are the business logic, combined with the service's [entity](./entities.md) logic.

 A handler is the entry point to a service.
 It receives instructions from other services, apps, and clients in the form of [messages](/glossary.md#message).
 You might think of them as controllers in MVC terms, but that's a very loose comparison.